 Tell your doctor immediately if you experience any unexplained muscle pain, tenderness or weakness.

 Stop taking your medicine and tell your doctor or go to a hospital immediately if you have dark or brown urine, together with the symptoms above.

-Tell your doctor immediately if you have a dry cough, problems breathing, have a temperature, lose weight and/or generally feel tired.
+Tell your doctor immediately if you have a dry cough, problems breathing, have a temperature, losing weight and/or generally feeling tired.
 These may be signs of a potentially fatal condition called interstitial lung disease.

-- you become pregnant or plan to breastfeed (stop taking it and tell your doctor immediately)
+If you become pregnant or plan to breastfeed while taking this medicine, tell your doctor immediately.

 Things you must not do

 Do not take this medicine to treat any other complaints unless your doctor tells you to.

 Do not give your medicine to anyone else, even if they have the same condition as you.

 Do not stop taking your medicine or lower the dosage without checking with your doctor.

 Be careful driving or operating machinery until you know how this medicine affects you.
 Pravastatin generally does not interfere with your ability to drive or operate machinery.
 However, as with many other medicines, this medicine may cause dizziness in some people.
 Make sure you know how you react to this medicine before you drive a car or operate machinery.